Old Market Square, Potsdam

 The Old Market Square (German: Alter Markt) is a centrally located square in downtown Potsdam which forms the historical centre of the city.
 The square consists of the area around St. Nicholas' Church.
 Today the term refers in particular to the area directly in front of the church.
 It is bordered by several prestigious historical buildings.
 The square has been the site of much architectural reconstruction work in recent years which has restored much historic building fabric that was lost in World War II.

 History

 The City Palace was originally erected in 1666 under the order of Elector Frederick William.
 At the time the spot was part of a castle grounds.
-The Old City Hall was developed between 1753–1755 under the direction of architects Jan Bouman and Carl Ludwig Hildebrant.
+The Old City Hall was developed between 1753 and 1755 under the direction of architects Jan Bouman and Carl Ludwig Hildebrant.
 The marble obelisk in front of the church was added in 1753, following a design by Georg Wenzeslaus von Knobelsdorff, in order to emphasise the Roman character of the square.
-The most famous building in the square, St. Nicholas' Church, was erected from 1830–1837 as a centrally planned building after classical-style designs by Karl Friedrich Schinkel.
+The most famous building in the square, St. Nicholas' Church, was erected from 1830 to 1837 as a centrally planned building after classical-style designs by Karl Friedrich Schinkel.